hindu-comm/mail_stream_indology/2013/10/Copyright_yawn/29__Dominik_Wujastyk.md

 +++
 [Archive link](https://list.indology.info/pipermail/indology/2013-October/038471.html)

-​From time to time, the issue of copyright comes up for all of us.
+From time to time, the issue of copyright comes up for all of us.
 I just discovered this useful guide,

    - Hirtle, Hudson and Kenyon, *Copyright and Cultural Institutions: